 The results highlight a need for employers to evaluate their hiring practices, Fuller said, according to Richmond News.
 It's critical that they make sure they aren’t discriminating against mothers and are considering being more accommodating with regards to work-life balance.

 It's especially critical that employers make sure they aren't discriminating against working mothers, who are often subjected to penalties for having children.
 For example, Cornell researchers conducted a study in which they sent fake résumés to hundreds of employers, and they found that mothers were half as likely to be called back by prospective employers.
 Moreover, another recent study found that, while men’s salaries increased more than six percent when they had children, women’s decreased four percent for each child they had.

 Many moms are forging their own career paths so they can be in more control of their finances and futures, according to even more research.
-A recent Vistaprint study of 500 American moms who run their own businesses reported that 62 percent of moms said flexible working hours was one of the top reasons for starting their own business.
-This was followed by being in charge of their own destiny (51 percent) and financial independence (44 percent).
+A recent Vistaprint study of 500 American moms who run their own businesses discovered that 62 percent of moms said flexible working hours was one of the top reasons for starting their own business.

 And it's not just working mothers who yearn for flexibility and the financial wellness that can come of it.
 Even once dads start working flexible hours, their wives’ hourly wages increase significantly, too, by 14.2 percent after four years, according to a study published in the journal Work, Employment and Society.

 In fact, flexible hours are a perk for everyone, and companies are catching on to the benefits that come with attracting and retaining well-balanced workers, too.
 Forty percent more U.S. employers offered flexible workplace options in 2017 than in 2010, according to the report.
 One of the major benefits is that those who work from home have reported being more productive without wasted time commuting or workplace distractions.